Ekmansoft/FamilyStudio2/README.md

       This app key  includes an app id and an app secret that needs to be entered in the registry as strings at HKEY_CURRENT_USER\\Software\\endian.net\\FamilyStudio\\GeniAppId
             HKEY_CURRENT_USER\\Software\\endian.net\\FamilyStudio\\GeniAppSecret
+      If you try to open a geni.com without this, it will ask you for the values.

 2. Software dependencies
 3. Latest releases